 The Fourth Step in the Creation of an Art Photograph: The Framing

 Once a photo has been printed, it can be framed.
-This is an option that should be considered with interest because to highlight a piece of art, we think it is necessary.
+This is an option that should be considered with interest because it highlights the piece of art, which we think is necessary.

 We work with experts in this field.
-Precise rules exist according to the colors, the tones.
+Precise rules exist according to the colors and the tones.
 Similarly, the thickness of the frame must be chosen wisely.
 Nothing is improvised.
 It is essential for a photographer to develop skills in this area.

 Creating an art photograph of nature is not just about shooting.
-The photographer must go through four steps.
+The photographer must complete these four steps.
 He must develop skills to affirm and reinforce his artistic approach.
-This is why it takes time, a lot of work, energy and a lot of failures before mastering this extraordinary artistic field.
+This is why it takes time, work, energy, and many failures before mastering this extraordinary artistic field.